 Short-form content agency vs freelancer: which should you hire?

 Hire a freelancer when your volume is low and you want a direct, cheaper relationship with one person.
-Hire an agency when you post consistently and cannot afford the week everything stops because one person is sick, on holiday or buried in other work.
-The deciding factor is reliability at the volume you actually need, not the headline rate.
+Hire an agency when you post consistently, cannot afford the week everything stops because one person is sick or on holiday, and want the whole pipeline handled, including posting.
+The deciding factor is reliability and how much gets done for you at the volume you need, not the headline rate.

 What a freelancer gives you